So which gives better odds – is it the UK Lotto or EuroMillions?

 Not The End Of Story

-But that’s not the end of the story.
-Because there is also the Lotto Millionaire Raffle.
+But that’s not quite the end of the story.
+Because there is also the UK Millionaire Maker (previously called the Millionaire Raffle), which is included in your EuroMillions ticket price.

-We’re all about the big prizes, so we don’t greatly care that you can win a free lucky dip for matching 2 balls.
+We’re all about the big prizes, so we don’t greatly care that you can win £2.70 for matching 2 balls!

 So Which Game Should I Play Now?